logo

 Skookumchuck Narrows

-Trails and viewing areas allow visitors to experience the incredible power of the turbulent tidal rapids.
+Skookumchuck Narrows Park provides trails and viewing areas for visitors who wish to experience the awesome power of incredibly turbulent tidal rapids.
+On a three metre tide, 200 billion gallons […]

 Read more »